Soulmatters/soulmatters-Design/content/pages/_confidentiality-agreement.md

  **1**.
 Informations from:

- **art.I.2** are required to establish a contact with our Client and send to him the offer he requested.
+\-  **art.I.2** are required to establish a contact with our Client and send to him the offer he requested.

- **art.I.3** are required in order to sent to our Client the invoice for our services and to offer a quick response to his requests.
+\- **art.I.3** are required in order to sent to our Client the invoice for our services and to offer a quick response to his requests.
 Information about name, e-mail will not be used for marketing purposes.
 The Client, also has the posibility to send a request to us to delete his informations!
+We keep his informations as long is neccessary to communicate with him about website execution steps.

 **2.** Soulmatters Design Srl-d will send to the Client an invoice.
 The Client has the opportunity to use mobilepay.
 In our invoices we offer a link where Client can pay using mobilePay and it is a secure method of payment which use 3D Secure transaction platform.